Skip to Content

 It is easy, convenient and comfortable, plus it takes the least time.
 I don’t enjoy Saudi driving, so I try to avoid it as much as possible.
 You can book the train online, which costs £20 per person.
 Read more about it here.

 Taxi is another option, and there are plenty of choices of taxis outside the Conrad and Hyatt hotels.
-I don’t recommend this as drivers are tired and overworked, and accidents happen.
+If you are a large family they usually make sense between the two cities or to Jeddah.
+You can negotiate with them the rate.

 Ziara trips around Makkah, and you can do an hourly rate as well with taxis outside your hotel.
 Start low and find a price you are comfortable with, but around £20-30 is good for a few hours.
 You can also get Uber for this as well.